- Home

 Is number-crunching your thing?
 For the organised individual who enjoys working with numbers, bookkeeping can make for an interesting career change.

-Bookkeepers help companies track their finances by keeping a detailed record of their incoming and outcoming payments.
+Bookkeepers help companies track their finances by keeping a detailed record of their incoming and outgoing payments.
 They also produce financial statements and reports.

-To become a licenced bookkeeper, you don’t need a degree, but you’ll need to gain the AAT Level 2 and Level 3 bookkeeping qualifications.
-To find out more you can visit our full guide on how to become a bookkeeper.
+To become a licensed bookkeeper, you don’t need a degree, but you’ll need to gain the AAT Level 2 and Level 3 bookkeeping qualifications.

 4. Dog groomer

-Would you love to combine your creativity with your love of four-legged furry friends?
-Dog grooming can be a fun and varied career, where you’ll be working with dogs of all sizes, coat types, and temperaments.
+Looking to combine your creativity with your love of four-legged furry friends?
+Dog grooming can be a fun and varied career, where you’ll work with dogs of all sizes, coat types, and temperaments.

 As a dog groomer, you’ll provide a full range of grooming services from washing, brushing, drying, and trimming, to ear/teeth cleaning and nail clipping.
-There’s plenty to learn about each dog breed (and each dog personality!), so they’ll still be plenty to learn long after your initial training is over.
+There’s much to know about each dog breed (and personality!), so there’ll be plenty to learn long after your initial training.

-Some dog groomers work in a salon as part of a team while others prefer to work alone and set up their services on a self-employed basis – often grooming dogs in their own home.
+Some dog groomers work in a salon as part of a team, while others prefer self-employment, often grooming dogs in their own home.
 To find out how to start giving dogs the paw-fect look, you can read our full guide on becoming a dog groomer.

 Ready to start your dog grooming journey?